nishi-takuya/batrepl/readme.md

 ## 📝Description

-A command-line tool designed to perform batch find and replace operations across HTML and JS files within a specified directory, using a CSV file for replacement instructions.
+A command-line tool designed to perform batch find and replace operations across various file types within a specified directory, using a CSV file for replacement instructions.
 The tool supports UTF-8 and Shift-JIS encoded files and logs operations for transparency.
+Users can specify the file extensions they want to target, making it flexible for different project needs.

 ## ✨Features

 - Reads find-and-replace pairs from a CSV file.
 - Detects file encoding (UTF-8 and Shift-JIS).
 - Processes files with UTF-8 error handling.
+- Supports user-defined file types (e.g., .html, .js, .css).
 - Logs operations to a UTF-8 BOM log file.
 - Command-line interface with easy-to-use options.